simonwlin/simonwlin.github.io/essays/use-of-ai.md

 I didn’t focus on documenting my code because I usually understood what I wrote., Moving forward, I think I should start documenting my code because there are benefits in doing so, such as saving time debugging or relearning your code, and other people can understand it.

 Quality assurance
 Whenever I came across an error, I would usually copy and paste the error into ChatGPT and ask what was wrong and what I could do to fix the issue.
-In the example given, “What’s wrong with this code <code here>” is what I would usually ask ChatGPT.
+In the example given, “What’s wrong with this code <code here> " is what I would usually ask ChatGPT.
 Most of the time, AI will explain what is wrong and what I could do to fix it, but there are some cases where the error doesn’t get fixed, which becomes a hassle.
 For ESLint, I came across no issues because I could simply fix them since the problem was usually a trailing space or a new line error.

 Other uses in ICS 314 not listed
 I have not used AI in other ways in ICS314 that are not listed.
 The main reasons are that I probably won’t learn as much if I keep using AI, and most of the time, AI isn’t that accurate.

+Impact on Learning and Understanding
+The incorporation of AI into my learning experience has significantly influenced my comprehension, skill development, and problem-solving abilities both positively and negatively.
+Incorporating AI has made my learning experience much easier due to how quickly it provides solutions, examples, and explanations.
+However, frequently using AI may result in me learning less when compared to studying or doing assignments without it.
+Furthermore, AI has helped with my comprehension through the explanations and examples provided to me.
+Although AI has helped me so much, I feel that my skills aren’t developing as well as doing an assignment without AI, which is why I have to keep practicing to do well.
+The same thing goes for problem solving, my problem-solving skills aren’t getting better if I just constantly ask for the solution.
+Instead of asking for the solution, I tend to ask AI smart questions to guide my learning and maintain a problem-solving mindset.